| BUYERS GUIDE

 Driving and camping

-The principal limiters on the Troopy’s abilities are the difference in front and rear wheel track and the fitment of old-fashioned split-rim wheels and skinny, 7.50R16 tubed tyres.
+If you find a used Bushman the principal limiters on the Troopy’s abilities are the difference in front and rear wheel track and the fitment of old-fashioned split-rim wheels and skinny, 7.50R16 tubed tyres.
 We’d suggest budgeting for a pair of rear wheel arch flares and some modern wheels and tyres.

 The Trakka Bushman rode beautifully on-road, with the additional weight of the Trakka inclusions taking the natural harshness out of the rear leaf suspension.
 Handling was limited by the tyres, but most Bushman owners won’t be fanging around corners anyway.